mytestbed/omf_sfa/README.md

     DEBUG Server: >> Tracing ON
     INFO Server: >> Maximum connections set to 1024 INFO Server: >> Listening on 0.0.0.0:8001, CTRL+C to stop

-Depending on your environment you may see some warning messages like the following one which you can safely ignore at this point

-    WARN AMServer: Can't find trusted root cert '~/.sfi/topdomain.subdomain.authority.cred' WARN AMServer: Can't find trusted root cert '/etc/sfa/trusted_roots/topdomain.gid'

 Testing REST API
 ----------------